joshterrill/hacked.codes/content/blog/2022/extracting-router-firmware-uart-jtagulator/index.md

 # Copying the firmware to host system

-I failed many times at copying the firmware to my host system, these failures are outlined below in the [Other methods of firmware extraction and why they didn't work for me](#other-methods-of-firmware-extraction-and-why-they-didnt-work-for-me) section.
+I failed many times when attempting to copy the firmware to my host system, these failures are outlined below in the [Other methods of firmware extraction and why they didn't work for me](#other-methods-of-firmware-extraction-and-why-they-didnt-work-for-me) section.
 So I started looking around the board for the memory chip.

 ![Winbond flash chip](./assets/winbond-flash-chip.jpg)